 Healthy Halloween Treats: Apricot Jack-o’-Lanterns

 Hello There My Creep-Craving Friend and welcome to these healthy Halloween treats: Apricot Jack-o’-Lanterns.
 Stinking cute, right?
-Jump down to the recipe right now by clicking here.

 The costumes are fun but I worry about all that candy.
 That’s why I came up with a recipe for these healthy Halloween treats.